 A debt verification letter does not need to be complicated or even very long.
 It does, however, need to include the following information:

-3. Request for proof that the debt was legally obtained by the debt collector.
+- Request for proof that the debt collector legally obtained the debt.

 Proof can include requests like:

 - Copies of the contract between the debt collector and your original creditor for the purchase of your debt

 - Documentation verifying the age of the debt and how long the account is past due